stefanbylund/zxnext_level9/compilation/README.md

 4. Select page 3 (the SD card label) and print it on glossy self-adhesive paper with scaling set to "actual size".
 Cut out the printed label with the help of the crop marks.
+If you are using a microSD card with an SD card adapter, cut the bottom of the label at the crop marking "microSD adapter trim".

-5. Insert the printed cover into the case and stick the label on the SD card.
+5. Insert the printed cover into the case and stick the label on the SD card by aligning its white area with the padlock symbol and arrow with the locking slider on the SD card.

 That's it!
 Now you have your own physical edition of The Level 9 Compilation!